 Risk, Society and Ethics (SAM525)

-This course provides fundamentals about Risk, Society and Ethics, of importance for understanding the significance of risk, safety and security in contemporary society.
-The course focuses on concepts and theories related to risk as a social and political issue.
-In doing so, the course introduces and discusses basic principles of social science and philosophy, as well as approaches to risk in different disciplines.
-With an emphasis on central conceptual and empirical topics, the course provides and introduction to the main theories surrounding risk as a sociocultural concept, including concepts of modernity and consequences of the "risk society".
-The course also addresses ethics and ethical dilemmas related to risk regulation and societal safety and security.
-Given the cross disciplinary nature of risk and safety studies, bringing together different scientific approaches is a significant issue, the course will focus on concepts and frameworks for understanding the role of, and ways of bringing together, different disciplines and perspectives.
+The course explores concepts and theories related to risk as a social and political issue.
+It introduces and discusses fundamental principles of social science and philosophy, as well as approaches to risk across various disciplines.
+This course provides essential knowledge about risk, society, and ethics, highlighting the importance of understanding risk, safety, and security in contemporary society.
+Emphasizing key conceptual and empirical topics, the course offers an introduction to the main theories surrounding risk as a sociocultural concept, including notions of modernity and the implications of the ‘risk society.’
+Additionally, the course addresses ethics and ethical dilemmas associated with risk regulation and societal safety and security.
+Given the interdisciplinary nature of risk and safety studies, the course underscores the importance of integrating different scientific approaches.
+It focuses on concepts and frameworks for understanding the role of, and methods for uniting, various disciplines and perspectives

 Course code